Bright traveling breathers in media with long-range, nonconvex dispersion: Results

 \subsection{Conduit equation bright traveling breather solutions}

-The examination of BBM bright traveling breathers has primed us for an investigation of their analogs in the conduit equation, which has an identical unit mean linear dispersion relation.
+The examination of BBM bright traveling breathers has primed us for an investigation of their analogs in the conduit equation, which has an identical unit-mean linear dispersion relation.

 The computations are initialized using the weakly nonlinear NLS approximation \eqref{Internal-dynamics-BBM} with $\tilde{k} = 4$ and $\tilde{a} \approx 0.38$.
-As before, the amplitude scale in Eq.~\eqref{Internal-dynamics-BBM} is defined by $\epsilon =(\Tilde{a}\gamma)/4$, with $\gamma=(8\Tilde{k}^4+5\Tilde{k}^2+3)/(3\Tilde{k}^5+12\Tilde{k}^3+9\Tilde{k})$.
-While recovering the branch of traveling breathers, we observe the familiar trends associated with a shifting wave mean and the emergence of a periodic carrier background.
-After this family, referred to as Family-1, is computed, we applied the scaling symmetry \eqref{Scaling-symmetry-conduit-eq} to normalize all the breathers to unit mean.
+As before, the amplitude scale in Eq.~\eqref{Internal-dynamics-BBM} is defined by $\epsilon =\Tilde{a}\gamma/4$, with $\gamma=(8\Tilde{k}^4+5\Tilde{k}^2+3)/(3\Tilde{k}^5+12\Tilde{k}^3+9\Tilde{k})$.
+While continuing the branch of traveling breathers, we observe the familiar trends associated with a shifting wave mean and the emergence of a periodic carrier background.
+After this family, referred to as family 1, is computed, we apply the scaling symmetry \eqref{Scaling-symmetry-conduit-eq} to normalize all the breathers to unit mean.
 The continuation runs slow down once the number of cycles of carrier wave oscillations in the breather core limit to three, in contrast to the continuation runs for BBM breathers, where the limit was at one cycle.
 Like in the case of BBM breathers, the group velocity $\partial_{\Tilde{k}}\omega_0=2(1-\tilde{k}^2)/(1+\Tilde{k}^2)^2$ in the weakly nonlinear regime appears to be an upper limit for conduit breathers.
-This precludes breathers propagating with positive velocity.
+This precludes breathers propagating with positive velocity because $\Tilde{k}>\sqrt{3}>1$.
 Moreover, a lower limit for breather velocity is not apparent from the computational results.
 On the other hand, a point of difference with the BBM waveforms is a pronounced asymmetry, which tends to bound the conduit wave profiles away from zero.

-To illustrate these trends, we present a few representative conduit breathers from Family-1 in Fig.~\ref{fig_conduit_rep_solution_profiles}.
-The relevant computations are performed on a spatial domain of length $2L=120$ with spatial $\Delta x\approx 0.06$ and temporal $\Delta t\approx 0.22$ discretizations.
-The entire branch is contained within a relatively small velocity interval of width $\approx 0.012$.
+To illustrate these trends, we present a few representative conduit breathers from family 1 in Fig.~\ref{fig_conduit_rep_solution_profiles}.
+The relevant computations are performed on a spatial domain of length $2L=120$ with {spatial step $\Delta x=\frac{2L}{2M}\approx 0.06$ while $N=16$ ($32$ Fourier modes) provides the temporal discretization.} The entire branch is contained within a relatively small velocity interval of width approximately equal to $0.012$.